Venca24/filmaro/README.md

         $ git clone https://github.com/Venca24/filmaro/

-2. At the command line, run the application
+2. At the command line, install the dependencies

+        $ bundle install

+3. Run the application

         $ shotgun # in the test environment